 1) Part requests on paper can get accidentally lost or destroyed.
 We used to laugh at the old excuse of “the dog ate my homework”, but the reality of missing paperwork is just not that funny.

-2) Documentation personnel that are absent from the office can cause delays in the creation or delivery of part requests.
+2) Documentation personnel that is absent from the office can cause delays in the creation or delivery of part requests.

 3) Incorrectly addressed documents or Emails can cause a part request to end up in the wrong location.